 The highest quality choices include the Crazy Aaron's Thinking Putty, which seemingly lasts forever and remains remarkably clean during testing even in the face of a dog-filled home.
 It comes in a nice metal tin, and we think it offers great sensory fidget fun that will last longer than your child's interest likely will.
-The Purple Ladybug 3 Slime Putty and the National Geographic Mega Slime Kit & Putty Lab also impressed us during testing for quality with tin containers and accessories for increased fun or versatility.
+The National Geographic Mega Slime Kit & Putty Lab also impressed us during testing for quality with tin containers and accessories for increased fun or versatility.

-We aren't gonna lie, all slime and putty are fun initially, even for grown-ups.
+We aren't going to lie; all slime and putty are fun initially, even for grown-ups.
 The bright colors, gooey feeling, and bright colors intrigue even the most sullen child.
 In our tests, children liked all of the options at first blush and would undoubtedly like any of them over nothing.
 However, over time, there were standout winners that kids continued to play with over and over, passing by the less exciting or versatile choices in the review.

 While some of the selections in this review have age ranges beginning at 3 years old, we suggest parents use caution and observe or participate with little ones' playtime as some might accidentally or intentionally consume components of the products.
 Only you know your child and how much supervision they require to avoid putting items in their mouth, but it is well known that younger children often explore the world using their lips and tongue.
-In addition, given that some of the options are scented, we worry about younger users going in for a "taste."
-We recommend you remind children that these products should not be put in their mouths, follow all instructions and warnings that come with the products, and wash hands when playtime is done.
+Also, given that some options are scented, we worry younger users will go in for a "taste."
+We recommend you remind children that these products should not be put in their mouths, follow all instructions and warnings that come with the products, and wash their hands when playtime is done.

 Honest, objective reviews.
 Led by a Pediatrician.